eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 ### 1.1 Define Digital Twin Provider Interface

 A digital twin provider needs an interface.
-The interface will expose operations that allow digital twin consumers to access a subset of in-vehicle signals that your digital provider makes available.
+The interface will expose operations that allow digital twin consumers to access the in-vehicle signals that your digital provider makes available.

 >Tip: A suggested approach for defining your digital twin provider is to adopt the perspective of a digital twin consumer.
 This requires consideration of the operations and their corresponding names for interacting with each in-vehicle signal and command.
 For example, for the [digital twin provider sample interface](../../../samples/interfaces/tutorial/digital_twin_provider.proto), the specified operations are `Get` and `Invoke`.